buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 This [tooling](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/) is very basic however.

 At a minimum tooling should be used to warn developers of issues would run in the build pipeline.
-Ideally developers are notified as soon as vulnerabilities are discovered.
+Ideally, developers are notified as soon as vulnerabilities are discovered and changes can be made even for components which aren't in active development.

 #### Password scanning

 All code repos in the Buerokratt platform are public on GitHub.
 This means that secrets should be carefully segregated from code.

-In order to prevent developers committing secrets to public repos the projection should implement password scanning.
+In order to prevent developers committing secrets to public repos this project should implement password scanning which would run before changes are committed.

 This can be done on a Git commit hook and is documented here: